 An ISS will be developed for all registered WIOA youth program participants.
 All WIOA youth services providers are required to use an ISS.
-ISSs are required to be developed on an "individualized" basis.
-ISSs must include:
+ISS's are required to be developed on an "individualized" basis.
+ISS's must include:

-- Educational background and work history including special skills, hobbies, interests, and aptitudes. - Barriers to employment and education and support service needs. - Youth comprehensive assessment and testing summary. - Youth assessment observation summary - Clearly Identified goals and action steps - Clearly defined and documented service strategy to be taken by the customer toward their employment and/or educational goals. - Preparation, in appropriate cases, for high school diploma and/or post-secondary educational opportunities - o Strong linkages between academic and occupational learning - Preparation for unsubsidized employment opportunities, in appropriate cases - Dates of ISS development and ISS must contain participant and career consultant signatures. - Youth Customer Service Quarterly Case Notes and Monthly Activity Report should be completed on a regular basis and be reflected in MWE with the appropriate activity code.
+- Educational background and Work history including special skills, hobbies, interest and aptitudes. - Barriers to employment and education and support service needs. - Youth comprehensive assessment and testing summary - Youth assessment observation summary - Clearly Identified goals and action steps - Clearly defined and documented service strategy to be taken by the customer toward their employment and/or educational goals. - o preparation, in appropriate cases, for high school diploma, postsecondary educational opportunities - strong linkages between academic and occupational learning - o preparation for unsubsidized employment opportunities, in appropriate cases - o Dates of ISS development and ISS must contain participant and career consultant signatures.

+• Youth Customer Service Quarterly Case Notes and Monthly Activity Report should be completed on a regular basis and be reflected in MWE with the appropriate activity code.